github-pfeifer-syscon-de/background/README.md

 The simple init does not work with Msys2/Windows as it looks (at least for me).
-If you want to look into the issue there is a #ifdef section in PyWrapper that outputs the used path, which allows to detected where things go wrong (look for non existing components).
+If you want to look into the issue there is a #ifdef section in PyWrapper that outputs the used path.
+This should allows to idententify where things go wrong (look for non existing components).
 Finally by using a mingw shell and setting:
 ```
  export PYTHONPATH="C:/msys64/mingw64/lib/python312.zip;C:/msys64/mingw64/lib/python3.12;C:/msys64/mingw64/lib/python3.12/lib-dynload;C:/msys64/mingw64/lib/python3.12/site-packages"
 ```
 things started to look better.
-The displayed infos are still a bit sparse...